bscan/PerlNavigator/README.md

 The default severities are reasonable, but you can change "perlnavigator.severity1" through severity5.
 Allowable options are error, warning, info, and hint.

-### Sublime Text (and other editors) Installation
+## Install For Other Editors
 Currently, this is not yet packaged for other editors but you can build from source.
+You'll need to have node.js and npm installed.
 ```
 git clone https://github.com/bscan/PerlNavigator.git
 cd PerlNavigator
 npm install
 ```
-Sublime requires the following minimum settings under LSP settings (modify depending on your install location)
+Sublime Text requires the following minimum settings under LSP settings (modify depending on your install location and editor)
 ```
 {
     "clients": {